Kin The Know

 • You've had previous breast surgery

-If you choose to hand express colostrum, it’s recommended that you express for a few minutes once a day to begin with and build this up to five to ten minutes two to five times a day.
+If you choose to hand express colostrum, it’s recommended that you express for a few minutes once a day to begin with and build this up to 5-10 minutes 2-5 times a day.

 After this, you can express as much as you feel is necessary.
-Colostrum turns into mature breast milk around five days after giving birth.
+Colostrum turns into mature breast milk around 5 days after giving birth.

 You might find that your breasts start to feel a little firmer, which is a sign that your breast milk flow is increasing.
 This mature breast milk will help your baby to start gaining weight.